AdobeDocs/workfront-fusion.en/help/workfront-fusion/create-scenarios/connect-to-apps/manage-connections.md

 1. To open the Connections area, click **Connections** ![Connections icon](assets/connections-icon.png) in the left navigation.
 1. Locate the connection you want to renew.
 1. In the line for that connection, click the **[!UICONTROL Reauthorize]** button in the **[!UICONTROL Connections]** area.

+## Resources

+* For more information on connection metadata, such as environment and type, see [Connection metadata](/help/workfront-fusion/references/connections/connection-metadata.md).